AbsurdlySuspicious/sg-sprite/lay-format.md

 - `D = 0x40` - Dep sprite.
 Usually mouths for lipsync.
     - `A` - Sprite id.
     - `B` - Id of sub sprite which this sprite depends on.
-            Absence if sub sprite with this id implies that this sprite depends directly on base or, if base is absent too, doesn't depends on anything.
+            Absence pf sub sprite with this id implies that this sprite depends directly on base or, if base is absent too, doesn't depends on anything.
     - `C` - `0x00`